If the coronavirus pandemic has affected your income and you’re wondering how you’ll manage existing debt, here are some tips to help.

 - Citizens Advice: If you can’t pay your bills because of coronavirus

-3. Consider debt consolidation
+4. Consider debt consolidation

 If you have multiple debts, it may be possible to make them easier to manage.
 A debt consolidation loan combines all your debts in one place, giving you a single monthly repayment and interest rate.
 Debt consolidation could also be taken against your property as additional borrowing, in the form of a home loan.

-You should consider not just the interest rate and monthly repayments, but also the term of the new loan compared to the remaining term of your existing loans/debts.
+You should consider, not just the interest rate and monthly repayments, but also the term of the new loan compared to the remaining term of your existing debts.